Check your home to school distance

 About home to school distance

-If more children apply than there are places available at a school, home to school distance is used to decide which children get offered a place first.
+If more children apply than there are places available at an Infant, Junior or Primary school, home to school distance is used to decide which children get offered a place first.

 Home to school distance is the shortest route from your child’s main home address to the nearest gate of a school.